5 LASIK Alternatives and Their Risks

 Along with LASIK eye surgery, five new alternatives have broken out onto the eye surgery scene.
 Those who don’t make the cut for LASIK surgery are filled with hope and promises that these new alternatives are the waves of the future.
-And, while these alternatives can have a huge impact on quality of life by improving and restoring vision, there are always risks that aren’t always mentioned.
+And, while these alternatives can have a huge impact on quality of life by improving and restoring vision, there are risks that aren’t always mentioned.

 1. iDesign Advanced WaveScan Studio System